-At the first level of the organization, promoting the wrong people into first line management can lead to high costs too.
-Front line mangers are the glue holding the organization together keeping employees focused on the organization’s goals and empowering much of the organization’s productivity, innovation, and employee experiences.
+At the first level of the organization, promoting the wrong people into first-line management can lead to high costs too.
+First-line managers are the glue holding the organization together, keeping employees focused on the organization’s goals and empowering much of the organization’s productivity, innovation, and employee experiences.

-Gallup estimates that lousy managers cost businesses billions of dollars each year and too many bad promotion decisions can bring down a company.
-The only defense against this problem is a good offense, because when companies get these decisions wrong, nothing fixes it.
-Businesses that get it right, however, and hire managers based on talent will thrive and gain a significant competitive advantage.
+Gallup estimates that lousy managers cost businesses billions of dollars each year, and too many bad promotion decisions can bring down a company.
+The only defense against this problem is a good offense because when companies get these decisions wrong, nothing fixes it.
+Businesses that get it right, however, and hire managers based on talent and potential will thrive and gain a significant competitive advantage.

 With the high cost of poor leadership selection, why aren’t more companies spending the necessary time and resources to continually build internal and external pipelines to replace their CEOs, executives, and managers?
-It can be done, but unfortunately, most organizations that are working succession planning focus on templates like 9-blocks and not the real psychology behind leadership development for today’s VUCA world.
+It can be done, but unfortunately, most organizations working succession planning focus on templates like 9-blocks and the “gut feel,” and not the real psychology behind leadership development for today’s VUCA world.

 Succession planning works best when it is an integral part of the company’s talent strategy.

-The succession planning process begins with recruiting and attracting talent to the organization that can perform well for current job openings and can move up the leadership or technical career paths.
+The succession planning process begins with recruiting and attracting talent to the organization that can perform well for current job openings and has the competencies to move up the leadership or technical career paths.
 Career development does not occur without an ongoing individual and organizational learning strategy that is accessible to all employees and helps develop those with high potential.

-Finally, you don’t keep your best and highest potential employees without aligning their values and primary interests to the company’s purpose, strategies and desired outcomes.
-You will not keep your best without paying them higher-than-pay and providing them extraordinary career development opportunities.
+Finally, you won’t keep your best and highest potential employees without aligning their values and primary interests to the company’s purpose, strategies, and desired outcomes.
+You will not keep your best and high potential employees without paying them higher-than-market pay and stock options and providing them extraordinary career development opportunities.

 Extraordinary research by Rob Silzer and Allen H. Church has identified the three components of leadership potential.
 They are the foundational dimensions, the growth dimensions, and the career dimensions.
 Let’s go through them:

 Career Dimension.
 These are the early indicators of later career skills and success.
 There are three components.
 The first is Leadership.
-Have they learned to manage people, set up operating and decision-making norms, delegate effectively, and inspire and develop others?
+Have they learned to manage people, relate to today’s diverse workforce, develop trust, set up operating and decision-making norms, effectively delegate, and inspire and develop others?
 Have they learned how to influence their staff, peers, and superiors?
 Can they challenge the status quo effectively and lead continual change?

-Performance is the second component.
-Do they have a continued strong performance record in diverse situations?
+Performance is the second component of the Career Dimension.
+Do they have a record of continued strong performance in tough and unique situations?
 Can they manage turnarounds and growth opportunities?
 In different industries and geographical regions?

 The third component is Knowledge and Values.
-Are they technically component in one or more fields?
+Are they technically competent in one or more fields?
 Do they have the values and norms to lead today?
 Are they trustworthy?
 Do they respect people of the other sex?
 Can they work effectively with team members from different backgrounds?
-Wells Fargo, Uber, Fox News, Volkswagen, and The Weinstein Company have suffered market and financial loss due to executives with bad values.
+United Airlines, Equifax, Google, Wells Fargo, Uber, Fox News, Volkswagen, and The Weinstein Company have suffered market and financial losses due to executives with bad values.

 How do you get started and make succession planning relevant to your company?
 Begin with your company’s business plan.
-Does your company need future leaders with new skills to grow the business, to transition to a hybrid workforce, to integrate Artificial Intelligence into work processes?
-What about leading a large restructuring?
+Does your company need future leaders with new skills to grow the business, transition to a hybrid workforce, and integrate Artificial Intelligence into work processes?
+What about leading a significant restructuring?
 Or moving into new global markets?

-Victor Assad is the CEO of Victor Assad Strategic Human Resources Consulting, managing partner of InnovationOne, and Sales Advisor to MeBeBot.
-He works with companies to transform HR, implement remote work, recruit executives, and develop extraordinary leaders, teams, and innovation cultures.
+Victor Assad is the CEO of Victor Assad Strategic Human Resources Consulting and managing partner of InnovationOne..
+He works with companies to transform HR and recruiting, implement remote work, and develop extraordinary leaders, teams, and innovation cultures.
 He is the author of the highly acclaimed book, Hack Recruiting: the Best of Empirical Research, Method and Process, and Digitization.
 Subscribe to his weekly blogs at www.VictorHRConsultant.com.